andrasq/node-qrpc/Readme.md

 any, and a field .id that is the unique caller-side id of the call.

 The response object has methods `write(data)` and `end([data])` that reply to the caller with the provided data.
-End() will also close the call.
+Each reply will be delivered to the client callback.
+Buffers are sent and received as base64 Buffers, other objects as JSON serialized strings.
+End() will send the reply, if any, then close the call.
 After the call is closed, no more replies can be sent.

 ### server.addHandlerNoResponse( handlerName, handlerFunction(req, res))